Introduction to Utilization Management

 Other goals include ensuring efficient and effective care, reducing the misuse of inpatient services, and promoting safe, high-quality patient care.
 Like the prospective review, the concurrent review facilitates interdisciplinary team communication, quality patient monitoring, and support transitions to the next appropriate level of care.
 Patients who could benefit from case management, disease management, or health strategies for their specific clinical situation are identified.
 Also, as in the prospective review, national standards of care and clinical criteria are utilized.

 Retrospective Review: This final review occurs after the patient receives treatment and the bill for that care is submitted.
-The goal of this step is to evaluate the appropriateness, effectiveness, and timing of treatments, in addition to the setting in which the services were rendered.
-It is determined which treatments work best, so these can be applied to similar patients in the future.
+The goal of this step is to evaluate the appropriateness, effectiveness, and timing of treatments, as well as the setting in which the services were rendered.
+It is determined which treatments work best so that they can be applied to similar patients in the future.

-The billing codes used to describe the care on the patient’s bill are evaluated according to the Current Procedural Terminology (CPT) and the International Classification of Diseases – 10 (ICD-10) standards.
-There should be only minimal discrepancies found during the retrospective review conducted at the end of treatment that compares the concurrent review conducted during treatment to the prospective review conducted before treatment.
+The billing codes used to describe the care on the patient’s bill are evaluated according to the Current Procedural Terminology (CPT) and the International Classification of Diseases-10 10 (ICD-10) standards.
+Only minimal discrepancies should be found during the retrospective review conducted at the end of treatment comparing the concurrent review conducted during treatment to the prospective review conducted before treatment.

 The UM nurse determines successes and failures during the retrospective review and shares this data with the healthcare team and institution.
 If proven treatments are not used for a patient and the insurance company denies the patient’s claim, the healthcare institution (hospital) is financially responsible.
 The retrospective review ensures that reimbursements are accurate and determines if a claim should be denied.